Devathaiyai Kanden

 Devathaiyai Kanden is a 2005 Indian Tamil-language romantic drama film written and directed by Boopathy Pandian in his directorial debut.
 It stars Dhanush and Sridevi Vijaykumar in the lead roles, while Karunas and Kunal play supporting roles.
 The film shares its name with a song from another Dhanush film, Kaadhal Kondein (2003).
-Devathaiyai Kanden was released on 14 January 2005 and went on to become a commercial success.
+Devathaiyai Kanden was released on 14 January 2005 and was a commercial success.
 The film was remade in Kannada as Jaaji Mallige (2009).